Pennsylvania florist says business is oldest in U.S., dates back before Civil War - NewsBreak

 “Let’s go back to the Civil War.
 The Civil War, World War I, World War II, the Great Depression, the recession of 2008, and COVID was nothing compared to that,” Kauffman said.

 The COVID pandemic actually helped his business.
-Since many of his customers were afraid to leave their homes, they often ordered online or by phone, making this past year his best in 20 years.Rare early evening Draconid meteor shower peaks Friday night
+Since many of his customers were afraid to leave their homes, they often ordered online or by phone, making this last year his best in 20 years.US employers add weak 194,000 jobs in September as COVID-19 maintains hold

 Among the company’s memorabilia is a business card dating back to the 1950s.
 The phone number back then was just “5” since the business was the fifth in the area to have one.
 There’s also a newspaper ad featuring roses at $5 a dozen.
 The company still sends out calendars at Christmas and they have one dating back to 1914.